Proserpinaca palustris

 Proserpinaca palustris, the marsh mermaidweed or common mermaid-weed, is a species of flowering plant in the watermilfoil family (Haloragaceae).
 It is found in North America, the Caribbean, and Central America.

 Description

-It has submerged leaves, which are sessile, 2–6 cm long.
+Proserpinaca palustris has submerged leaves, which are sessile, 2–6 cm long.
 They are deeply divided into linear segments and the emergent leaves are simply serrated.
-It has fruits with concave sides and sharp or winged angles.
+Fruits have concave sides and sharp or winged angles.
+Leaves are divided into thread-like segments with a weak phloem and no xylem.
+The non-submerged leaves are broad with a serrated leaf margin and have a strong vascular system.